 - Created 22 new jobs

-- Catalysed a portfolio of multi-partner innovation projects, leveraging £18m of direct and £35m of indirect investment.
+- Catalysed a portfolio of multi-partner innovation projects, leveraging £18 million of direct and £35 million of indirect investment.

 - Assisted over 100 companies in innovation and translation activities

-We will continue to support our members in the RegenMed community and 2012 has so far been a busy year for Regener8.
-Operationally, we have consolidated our links with the Medical Technologies Innovation and Knowledge Centre (IKC) to form a strategic alliance of the two organisations – funded by the Technology Strategy Board, EPSRC and BBSRC.
+We have continued to support our industry, academic and clinical members in the RegenMed community.
+Operationally, we have consolidated our links with the Medical Technologies Innovation and Knowledge Centre (IKC) to form a strategic alliance of the two organisations – funded by Innovate UK, EPSRC and BBSRC.
 This has enabled us to improve our integration with the wider UK medical technologies community whilst retaining our focus on the translation of regenerative technologies into therapies.

-- National influencing – Regener8 has a very strong membership base in both industry and academic settings and this will be used to further develop our national role and national platform.
+- Connecting the national landscape – Regener8 has a very strong membership base in both industry and academic settings and knowledge of publically-funded support infrastructure and this will be used to further develop our national role and national platform.

 - International partnership developments: our current focus is on the identification of potential strategic partner organisations in Singapore, China and North America.

-- Delivery and oversight of the N8 Proof of Concept projects.
+- Delivery and oversight of the N8 Proof of Concept projects and facilitation of their pathway to commercialisation.

 - Development of academic innovation and translation capability.

-- Stronger N8 collaborations – strengths gained from N8 experts working together and the attractiveness of this pool of expertise to UK regenerative medicine companies will be explored.
+- Stronger N8 and UK-wide collaborations – gained from N8 experts working together and the provision of this pool of expertise to UK regenerative medicine companies.

 (Professor of Mechanical Engineering and Director of the Institute for Medical and Biological Engineering, University of Leeds)